SongArtish/TIL/IT/NFC.md

-## Format: NDEF
+## Formats

+---
-> NFC Data Exchange Format

-- a data format that NFC devices use between when exchanging data
+> **NDEF**(NFC Data Exchange Format) is a data format that NFC devices use between when exchanging data

-### Types

-1. Simple Text Records
+### 1) Simple Text Records

 - contain text string
 - generally don't contain instructions for the target device
 - also include metadata indicating the language and encoding scheme (e.g., UTF-8)

-2. URIs
+### 2) URIs

 - contains network addresses
 - expected to pass the record to an application of an target device that can display it, such as web browser

-3. Smart Posters
+### 3) Smart Posters

+- contains data you might attach to a poster to give it more information
+- target device that receives a Smart Poster record might open a browser, SMS, or email application

+### 4) Signatures

+- a way to give trustworthy information about the origins of data contained in an NDEF record